-Rogers paid CEOs average of $17.5-million annually over past five years
+Rogers pays top CEOs nearly $18-million in 2017

 There has also been turnover of other top executives at Rogers in recent years as many of the managers recruited by Mr. Laurence departed.

 Last year, Rogers's chief customer officer Deepak Khandelwal left at the end of July.
-The company paid him $2.8-million in compensation for the year and he went on to a prime position with Canadian Imperial Bank of Commerce as group head of client connectivity and innovation.
+The company paid him $2.8-million in compensation for the year and he went on to a top position with Canadian Imperial Bank of Commerce as group head of client connectivity and innovation.
 The bank paid him $12.3-million last year, including $9.9-million to make up for deferred compensation from Rogers.

 Dirk Woessner, who led Rogers's crucial consumer business unit, was wooed away from the company to become CEO of Deutsche Telekom AG's German operation earlier this year.
 He left Rogers at the end of November and received $5.5-million in compensation for 2017.
 The company filing says that amount included a "special one-time bonus" as well as payment of two-thirds of the restricted stock options he was granted when he joined Rogers in 2015.

 Mr. Natale has eliminated the role of chief customer officer, but the company has yet to find a permanent replacement for Mr. Woessner.
-Earlier this year, Rogers hired a new chief technology officer, Jorge Fernandes who the company recruited from Vodafone UK.
+Earlier this year, Rogers hired a new chief technology officer, Jorge Fernandes, who the company recruited from Vodafone UK Ltd.